 In the real world, defensive force fields do not exist.
 But if they did it would make things so much easier.

 There are a couple of remotely possible real-world "force fields".
-Dr. Geoffrey Landis speaks of magnetic fields to ward off positively charged particle radiation.
-More on the fringe are cold plasmas, which could ward off microwaves and particle radiation.
+Researchers have been experimenting with using magnetic and electrostatic fields to ward off particle radiation.
+More on the fringe are plasma windows, which could defend against microwaves and particle radiation.
 But they have a long way to go before they can stop weapon-grade particle beam weapons.

-But there isn't anything like E.E."Doc" Smith's electromagnetic radiation stopping "ray-screens", nor his matter stopping "repellor screens."
+But there isn't anything in the real world like E.E."Doc" Smith's electromagnetic radiation stopping "ray-screens", nor his matter stopping "repellor screens."

 As always when dealing with rubber science, the smart move is to nail down the ground rules for the item in question, think out all the logical consequences and implications, and stick to them.